CustomTypeOne/LoopPatches/README.md

     * Confirm the build succeeded without errors
 1. Plug in your phone, select your phone and build to your phone

-### Congratulations
+### Congratulations!

 So long as you did not get any errors, you have now applied the LoopPatches customization to your Loop app.
-Remember, these are configured under iOS -> Settings -> Loop.
-Not inside the Loop app.
+Remember, these are configured under iOS -> Settings -> Loop screen.
+Do not look for these settings inside the Loop app settings screen.

 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

+Every time you build, please check the settings: refer to [Use iOS Setting](use-ios-setting).

 ## Confirm Patches Work

 For each patch you enable, please confirm it works the way you expect it to work before allowing it to run "unattended".
 You should check this each time you build.
-Too easy to miss a step and have something not operating the way you expect.
+It is too easy to miss a step and have something not operating the way you expect.

+If you do not know how to confirm a feature is working, **do not enable** that feature.

 There are no guardrails to check values in the patch settings.
 Please be careful.

-Make sure the patch is working as expected - if you don't know how to do that, do not enable that patch.

 ### Example for Switcher Patch